Biscuit Salami. Easy to Make Goodies From Mom’s Recipe Book

 The Taste of Childhood

 I was eleven years old when I made my first biscuit salami.
-In the good old days when the parents would go to work, and the children would spend the three months long summer holiday at home doing whatever they wanted.
+In the good old days, the parents would go to work, and the children would spend the three months long summer holiday at home doing whatever they wanted.

 We would mostly go outside to play with other kids (we had a key we wore on a necklace), come back for lunch (yep, we were taught from an early age how to heat a soup without burning the house down) and go back outside until the parents would return from work.

 To a tablet/mobile phone/ PC /console owner kid today, it might sound alien, but to us, it was immense radiation-free fun (until Chernobyl happened!)

-One of those sunny summer days, I announced my younger sister that we were making biscuit salami for breakfast, but we should not eat anything sweet on an empty stomach.
+On one sunny summer day, I announced to my younger sister that we were making biscuit salami for breakfast, but we should not eat anything sweet on an empty stomach.
 Instead, I cut (butchered, actually) a giant watermelon so we could start with a healthy breakfast.